Eomys/pyleecan-doc/doc.contribution.md

 numpydoc) in each module of the project.
 These ".rst" files will then be used by Sphinx to generate the html pages of this website.

-To add pages to PYLEECAN website, one can directly add a .rst file and regenerate the html pages.
-You can see the .rst file used to generate each page by clicking on **show source** on the left side bar of each page.
+To add pages to PYLEECAN website, one can directly add a ".md" file ([Markdown](https://www.markdownguide.org/basic-syntax/)) and regenerate the html pages.
+You can see the .md file used to generate each page by clicking on **show source** on the left side bar of each page.